Supreme Court blocks citizenship question in 2020 census for now

 He added that the court "cannot ignore the disconnect between the decision made and the explanation given."

-Roberts did write that "neither respondents nor my colleagues have been able to identify any relevant, judicially manageable limits on the Secretary's decision to put a core demographic question back on the census."
+The Supreme Court majority concluded the executive branch has broad authority to decide what goes onto the census, saying the survey routinely asks a range of questions on the form, beyond the number of people in a household.
+Roberts wrote that "neither respondents nor my colleagues have been able to identify any relevant, judicially manageable limits on the Secretary's decision to put a core demographic question back on the census."

 But the opinion said "the evidence tells a story that does not match the explanation the [Commerce] Secretary gave for his decision."

 He continued: "In the Secretary’s telling, Commerce was simply acting on a routine data request from another agency.
 Yet the materials before us indicate that Commerce went to great lengths to elicit the request from DOJ (or any other willing agency)."